 At Brandeis you can take advantage of a number of funding resources both during your tenure as a student and beyond.
 Review funding opportunities to get started.

 Review majors-specific courses and seminars in the University Bulletin.
 INT 89a/b Internship Seminar is a 2-credit course that helps you connect your internship to academic and professional goals.
 Open to second-semester first-year students and above from any major.
 INT 89 is only offered for internships that occur during the academic year, for summer internships see INT 92g.
+INT 89 for Spring 2022 will take place in person.

 Jobs come in many forms from temporary to part-time and full-time.
 Before diving in to apply for singular companies or job titles, it’s important to keep an open mind and understand the type of job you want, positions to avoid, skills you wish to obtain, location and commute, and overall career growth.